netscaler/ansible-nitro-api-calls/README.md

 * resource: path of the resource.
 * request\_payload: request JSON content.

-Refer to NITRO reference documentation for variable values explanation.

-#### ns\_resource\_enable.yaml

-Enable a configuration resource on Netscaler.

-Variables:

-* resource: path of the resource.
+* resource\_action: 'enable' / 'disable' the resource.
-* request\_payload: request JSON content.

 Refer to NITRO reference documentation for variable values explanation.